aturfah/cmplxsys530-final/proposal.md

 *****

 The goal of this project is to create a model of the Pokemon Showdown (PS) metagame.
 The primary results of interest are the emergent strategies that correspond to "high-ladder" play. <br/>
-Ideally this will be done by building up from the rules simpler turn-based games (Rock/Paper/Scissors) with varying strategies.
+Ideally this will be done by building up from the rules simpler turn-based games, like Rock, Paper, Scissors (RPS) with varying strategies.

 &nbsp;
 ### Justification